When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Teach Your Children To Use Electricity Safely

-• Ask parents for help when needing to plug things in.
+• Ask for help: Make a rule that only “big people” are allowed to plug things in.

 You Might Also Like